 The Gold Delta SkyMiles® Credit Card from American Express may be the better option for cardholders who check four bags per year on Delta flights.
 Your first checked bag is free on Delta-operated flights you pay for using this card.
 However, in all other instances, we recommend getting the Blue Delta SkyMiles® Credit Card from American Express instead.
 The fact that the card has no annual fee and is better at earning miles day-to-day than the Gold Delta SkyMiles® Credit Card from American Express is enough for us to recommend it.

-Blue Delta SkyMiles® Credit Card from American Express vs Platinum Delta SkyMiles® Credit Card
+Blue Delta SkyMiles® Credit Card from American Express vs Platinum Delta SkyMiles® Credit Card from American Express

 Blue Delta SkyMiles® Credit Card from American Express vs Capital One® Savor® Cash Rewards Credit Card